 Some other small aspects of the AT-15A which were brought up earlier deal with the cost of ammunition and the gun arc.
 The ammunition of this tank is dirt cheap and you will often find yourself paying 2k-3k of an ammunition bill which is nearly unheard of at tier 7 along with a repair bill between 500-2500 credits.
 So while the AT-15A does not make as much credits compared to tier 8 premium tanks it does make a very good overall profit due to the low repair/ammunition cost(just stay away from APCR).
 The gun traverse/gun arc is also excellent and you can aim much further left/right than most tank destroyers without having to move your hull.
 This allows you to shoot around corners better and prevent people from flanking you as easily.

 Gun depression and elevation wise is nothing note worthy and both are just average and do not harm the AT-15A in any way in hilly areas of the map.
-Matchmaker is not preferential and the AT-15A does see some tier 9 games but mostly you will find yourself as either the top tank in a tier 7 match or in a tier 8 match.
+Matchmaker is preferential and the AT-15A does not see tier 9 games.
+This covers up some of the gun’s lack of alpha damage and penetration.